Rey-EL/public-portfolio/ecpi-coursework/README.md

 # ECPI University Coursework

-This section showcases coursework completed at ECPI University, highlighting key learning outcomes, technologies utilized, and practical skills acquired.
-Each course entry is designed to serve as a portfolio piece, detailing the depth and breadth of knowledge gained.
+This section presents a curated overview of my academic journey and practical skill development at ECPI University.
+Each course entry serves as a testament to the knowledge and hands-on experience I gained, demonstrating my proficiency in various technical domains.

 ## Courses